zepheira/bibframe/model/bfmarc.md

 ## bibliographyNote

 * label: bibliography note
-* desciption: A note about a bibliography, discography, filmography, webliography, and/or other bibliographic references in an item.
+* description: A note about a bibliography, discography, filmography, webliography, and/or other bibliographic references in an item.
 * value: Literal
 * remark: Equivalent to bibliography, etc. subfield a of MARC field 504, the bibliography, etc. note.
 * refines: <http://bibfra.me/vocab/lite/note>